davin2/chatserver/readme.md

 7. Current version assumes that client and server are running on localhost.
 However it can be changed to run clients on different machine with a simple change of config.
 8. Authentication assumes all users are valid.
 9. There is no user registration process.
+10. Does not handle same user logging in from multiple places.
+This can be easily supported by keeping multiple sessions for the user and sending the message to all the sessions.
+11. Does not send message if the destination user is offline.
+This can be achieved by fetching undelivered messages from DB when the user logs in.
+12. Only online and offline status values are handled but this can be extended to other states such as idle/away, typing, or some custom status.